Loading...

 Use the following command to begin the measurement:

-synapsectl query $DEVICE_IP $QUERY_JSON_PATH
+synapsectl -u $DEVICE_IP query $QUERY_JSON_PATH

 The command may take a few minutes if your list of electrode IDs is large.